cloudspannerecosystem/spanner-change-watcher/README.md

 for more information.

 ## Limitations
+* Cloud Spanner has officially released native change streams support, which is recommended instead of this solution.
+  For more information see https://cloud.google.com/spanner/docs/change-streams.
 * Spanner Change Watcher and Spanner Change Publisher by default use [commit timestamps](https://cloud.google.com/spanner/docs/commit-timestamp) to determine when a change has occurred.
 Tables that do not include a commit timestamp can also be monitored, but require